Pranav186/Mechanics-of-Robotic-Manipulators/Robotics Assignment/README.md

-MATLAB code for Forward and Inverse Kinematics of Merlin Robot
+MATLAB code for Forward and Inverse Kinematics of Merlin and Yasukawa Robot